Home

 The Collectible Mantel Clocks

-In the eighteenth century it was almost impossible for the clockmaker to make springs for the mantel clock.
+In the eighteenth century it was almost impossible for the clockmaker to make springs for this clock.
 Therefore they usually had them made by specialized springmakers.
-The problem with spring driven mantel clocks was, that the springs tended to wear out and become ever weaker.
+The problem with spring driven mantle clocks was, that the springs tended to wear out and become ever weaker.

 seth-thomas-mantle-clock